Watch A Video

 Immersed in the works of network entertainment with start-up agency experience, Marcus Mills is a brand-oriented programming strategist with budding industry knowledge supporting the worlds of programming operations, marketing and content management.
 Day to day, Marcus conquers the world via laptop, where he coordinates and manages several operations.
 An avid 90's pop karaoke singer, Netflix-binge watcher, and an Olivia Pope enthusiast, Mills currently resides in New York City with his cat Tomás, who is obsessed with Teen Mom 2.
 He believes in using his background, skills and resources to contribute to society; promote awareness and help others.

-Jessica has several years of experience working with a diverse portfolio of companies, assisting them in building their enterprise.
+Jessica has several years of experience working with a diverse portfolio of companies and assisting them in building their enterprise.
 Being a lifelong New Yorker has enabled her to grow an extensive network here in NYC.
-In Jessica's off time she can be found volunteering with and training rescue dogs, spending time with her new niece and catching up on the newest documentary on Netflix.
+Jessica is a wannabe pop star known to sing along to every song, yet not know the words to any of them.
+Nevertheless, be warned she will dominate in any freestyle battle.